-- (a) Total intensity mode for 100/200/400 MHz BW choices with upto 8192 channels. - (b) Full polar mode for 100/200MHz BW with upto 8192 channels and 400 MHz BW upto 4096 channels. - In both (a) and (b), combination of short integration and higher number of channels may not be possible due to high data rate.
-For example, while 0.6s integration is okay for 2048 channels, an integration time of 5s is recommended for 8192 channels. - (c) Narrow bandwidth spectral-line modes (in total intensity) with BW ranging from 100 MHz down to 0.390625 MHz in steps of factors of 2, with upto 16384 channels.
+- (a) Total intensity mode for 100/200/400 MHz BW choices with upto 8192 channels in regular release mode - (b) Full polar mode for 100/200MHz BW with upto 8192 channels and 400 MHz BW upto 4096 channels in regular release mode. - In both (a) and (b), combination of short integration and higher number of channels may not be possible due to high data rate.
+For example, while 0.6s integration is okay for 2048 channels, an integration time of 5s is recommended for 8192 channels. - (c) Narrow bandwidth spectral-line modes (in total intensity) with BW ranging from 100 MHz down to 0.390625 MHz in steps of factors of 2, with upto 16384 channels in regular release mode.

-- (d) Frequency-switching for narrow-bandwidth spectral-line observations is available, in shared-risk mode in Cycle 40.
-Users who would like to use this mode should get in touch with Nissim Kanekar (nkanekar@ncra.tifr.res.in) for observing details and possible issues. - 2.2.2.
-Beam modes: These can be operated in parallel with the interferometric modes in Section 2.2.1. - (a) Option for upto 4 total intensity (IA or PA) beams for a choice of bandwidth 100/200/400 MHz. - (b) Option for PA voltage beam on 2 out of the 4 beams for bandwidths of 100/200 MHz with real-time coherent dedispersion (over sub-bands) resulting in multi-channel intensity data at desired time resolution. - (c) Full polar mode for 2 PA beams for a bandwidth of 100/200 MHz.
-Option for 400 MHz BW in shared risk mode. - (d) Range of choices for integration time from 0.6 s to 16 s and number of channels from 2048 to 16384.
-However a combination of shortest integration time together with largest number of channels may be difficult due to extreme data rates (see below).
+- (d) Frequency-switching for narrow-bandwidth spectral-line observations is available, in shared-risk mode from Cycle 40.
+Users who would like to use this mode should get in touch with Nissim Kanekar (nkanekar@ncra.tifr.res.in) for observing details and possible issues. - (e) Option for Polyphase Filter Bank (PFB) instead of regular FFT in the F stage of the FX correlator, as the default option. - (f) Option for equalisation of the power across the band for each antenna individually. - 2.2.2.
+Beam modes: These can be operated in parallel with the interferometric modes in Section 2.2.1. - (a) Option for upto 4 total intensity (IA or PA) beams for a choice of bandwidth 100/200/400 MHz. - (b) Option for PA voltage beam on 2 out of the 4 beams for bandwidths of 100/200 MHz with real-time coherent dedispersion (CD) resulting in multi-channel intensity data at desired time resolution.
+At present one can record either one CD beam for 200 MHz bandwidth (along with PA and IA beams) or upto 2 CD beams for 100 MHz bandwidth (along with PA and IA beams) in total intensity.
+Simultaneous IA/PA and CD beam recording is possible at chosen bandwidth with a combination of time and frequency resolution satisfying maximum allowed data recording rate of 48 MB/s par beam. - (c) Full polar mode for 2 PA beams for a bandwidth of 100/200 MHz.
+Option for 400 MHz BW in shared risk mode.
+Observing with the CD beam is not possible if the GWB is configured in full-polar mode. - (d) Range of choices for time/frequency resolution time resolution from 81 μ s onwards and number of frequency channels from 2048 to 16384 over 200/400 MHz for the IA/PA modes.